auth0/docs/articles/api/management/guides/users/update-root-attributes-users.md

 ---
 # Update Root Attributes for Users

 This guide will show you how to update root attributes for an existing user profile using Auth0's Management API.
+To see which attributes you can update, visit [Normalized User Profile Structure](/users/references/user-profile-structure).

 1. Make a `PATCH` call to the [Update a User endpoint](/api/management/v2#!/Users/patch_users_by_id).
 Be sure to replace `USER_ID`, `MGMT_API_ACCESS_TOKEN`, `GIVEN_NAME_VALUE`, `FAMILY_NAME_VALUE`, `NAME_VALUE`, `NICKNAME_VALUE`, and `PICTURE` placeholder values with your user ID, Access Token, given name, family name, name, nickname, and picture URL, respectively.